biancamika/digital-garden/content/notes/3. Permanent Notes/Low price is a last resort.md

 ---
-title: Low price is a last resort
+title: "Low price is a last resort"
 ---
 ## Reference
 - **Source:** [[Seth Godin]]; [[This is Marketing - Book]]